johnalastair/DBQITE/README.md

 U is used to demonstrate how a state evolves over time.

-Using the matrix Y, the expression for the evolution of a bit of initial state 0 simplifies to
+Using the matrix $Y^2 = I$, the expression for the evolution of a bit of initial state 0 simplifies to
 $$e^{itY} |0\rangle = \cos(t) |0\rangle + \sin(t) |1\rangle$$

 The 2 coefficients will be equal at  $$t=\pi/4$$, indicating a state of superposition where the probability of each state is equal.